'British scientists clone dinosaur'? They haven't, they won't, and they never will - here's why

 Interestingly, there is actually a real Gemma Sheridan, but she is neither a shipwreck survivor nor a chemistry professor.
 Instead, she happens to just be a friend of the owners of the site, who apparently keep on using her name as a joke (for which she attracts a fair bit of attention on Twitter).

 British Scientists Clone Dinosaur | News-Hound http://t.co/wAW3RVi8O1 .. it wasn't a good idea in any of the Jurassic Park films!— Kristen Davis (@davis2km) March 31, 2014

-The story has certainly caused a stir on social media sites, with users sharing the story and commenting that "this is not going to end well".
-There are also the expected comparisons to Jurassic Park – best seen as a testament to the just-plausible-enough-sounding science at the heart of the story.
+The article has caused a stir on social media, with users sharing the story and commenting that "this is not going to end well".
+There are also the expected comparisons to Jurassic Park – best seen as a testament to the that-just-sounds-plausible-enough science at the heart of the story.

 In the film, scientists clone dinosaurs by extracting dinosaur blood (and DNA) from mosquitoes fossilised in amber.
 Unfortunately, this method of bringing back to life ancient ‘ thunder lizards’ was thoroughly debunked in September last year, when a group of scientist put "the final nail in the Jurassic Park coffin".

 The researchers from Manchester University attempted to extract DNA from insects preserved in copal (an intermediate stage between tree resin and amber) that ranged in age from 60 to 10,600 years old.
 Using the most advanced extraction methods available (which have previously been successful in retrieving DNA from other types of preserved life forms) they were completely unable to reclaim any DNA – ancient or otherwise.